VovaKor/VectorDraw/README.md

 # VectorDraw

 This is JavaFX based vector drawing editor.
-Core sources were extracted from https://github.com/arnobl/latexdraw
+Core sources and inspirations were extracted from https://github.com/arnobl/latexdraw

 Depends on:
 1. Apache™ Batik SVG Toolkit